Habdi018/Toxic-MultiOutputClassifier/README.md

  ## How to run the package?
 1. Download the dataset into Data folder
 2. Install the dependencies
-3. Run ML.py
+3. Run train_sklearn.py
    Note: Further data to be downloaded are indicated inside the file.
-4. Run DL.py
+4. Run train_keras.py
     Note: Further data to be downloaded are indicated inside the file.
+5. Run data_analysis.py to have an overview on the dataset.

 Note: The addressed inside the files to save the models are preliminary.
 They can be changed.